 Concern Supported by our data?
 Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
-Flooding Too much water received in waterbodies during storm events; inability of the watershed to absorb additional quantities of water Maintaining drainage and - CBBEL noted a 4.2 inch/year increase in precipitation in the NBER 1895-2019 and notes an increase in heavy rain events from 1 day/yr to 3 days/year exceeding the 99 th percentile OR more frequent floodplain Yes extreme events and larger annual precipitation totals.
+Flooding Too much water received in waterbodies during storm events; inability of the watershed to absorb additional quantities of water CBBEL noted a 4.2 inch/year increase in precipitation in the NBER 1895-2019 and notes an increase in heavy rain events from 1 day/yr to 3 days/year exceeding the 99 th percentile OR more frequent Maintaining drainage and floodplain Yes extreme events and larger annual precipitation totals.
 Yes No Yes Water quantity Soils drained by tile drains cover Drainage for agricultural production (both the positive aspect of achieving appropriate drainage for agriculture and the negative aspect of alteration of the hydrologic system were discussed) approximately 36% of the watershed.
 Nearly 200 miles of regulated drains are located in the watershed.
-Inscossed14 WWTP/RSDs provide treatment including Adams Lake RSD, Albion WWTP, Bear High Wolf Lake RSD, Cromwell WWTP, Kendallville WWTP, Lagrange County Regional Sewer District, Ligonier WWTP, Millersburg WWTP, New Paris Conservancy WWTP, Rome City WWTP, Skinner Lake RSD, Turkey Creek RSD, West Lakes RSD, Wolcottville WWTP and Chain-O- Lakes State Park Yes No Yes The Wolcottville town dam provided historic recreation opportunities with pond, beach and more post failure in the 1950s - maintain and manage as it was historically No Anecdotal data indicates historic recreational activity was prevalent at this location.
-No Yes No Explore the need for dam removal - Elkhart County Parks Baintertown and Benton dam Evaluate dam removal or dam modifications to assist with upstream and downstream fish passage Ey Feasibility Study identifies options for dam removal and structure replacement.
-ECP is working through funding sources at this time which will likely focus on partial removal and rock riffle placement at Baintertown and full removal at Yes No Yes
+Continue sewer development on pace with development; Areas that are developed but are not sewered needs to be mapped Yes 14 WWTP/RSDs provide treatment including Adams Lake RSD, Albion WWTP, Bear High Wolf Lake RSD, Cromwell WWTP, Kendallville WWTP, Lagrange County Regional Sewer District, Ligonier WWTP, Millersburg WWTP, New Paris Conservancy WWTP, Rome City WWTP, Skinner Lake RSD, Turkey Creek RSD, West Lakes RSD, Wolcottville WWTP and Chain-O-Lakes State Park Yes No Yes The Wolcottville town dam provided historic recreation opportunities with pond, beach and more post failure in the 1950s - maintain and manage as it was historically No Anecdotal data indicates historic recreational activity was prevalent at this location.
+No Yes No Explore the need for dam removal - Elkhart County Parks Baintertown and Benton dam Evaluate dam removal or dam modifications to assist with upstream and downstream fish passage Yes Benton and Baintertown Dam Feasibility Study identifies options for dam removal and structure replacement.
+ECP is working through funding sources at this time which will likely focus on partial removal and rock riffle placement at Baintertown and full removal at Benton.
+Yes No Yes